OpenDataDSL/documentation/docs/data/aggs/_GDT_DR_FUT.md

 ### Schedule

-File is processed at 12:30 BST/GMT on every first and third Tuesdays of month.
+File is processed at 12:30 GMT on every first and third Tuesdays of month.

 ### Sample File